 Do you put advertisements in your newsletter?
 Do you have job postings?

-No. The mandate of the College of Massage Therapists of Ontario as specified in the Regulated Health Professions Act, 1991 is to protect the public interest by developing programmes that encourage and guide Massage Therapists to practise safely and ethically.
+No. The mandate of the College of Massage Therapists of Ontario as specified in the Regulated Health Professions Act, 1991 is to protect the public interest by developing programs that encourage and guide Massage Therapists to practise safely and ethically.
 The RMTAO does list job postings on its website.

 The owner of the clinic, who is not a registrant of the College, is asking me to do something that is contrary to the Regulations of the College.
 Can they do this?